estrageit/michael-craft/README.md

 # michael-craft
-minecraft clone in C using GLFW
+minecraft clone in C using OpenGL over GLFW